omar2535/omar2535.github.io/notes/certs/aws-certified-solutions-architect-associate.md

   - layer 4 load balancing
   - for UDP / TCP traffic
 - closes connections cleanly via **connection draining**
+- Target groups can be used to specify which microservice a load balancer routes to

 ## Load balancing